PyDroid1020/Civi/README.md

 ## Simple library to create level system to your discord bot

-# Here's example how to use the library
+# Here's example bot using nextcord

 ```py
 from Ci.civ import Civi